 Fuse Panels are (Generally) Obsolete

 If you read my previous blog post on Knob & Tube wire, you would know that K&T is dangerous mainly because of how old it is.
 Fuses have not been used in homes (except in rare conditions) since the 1970s and nearly all are past their expected lifespan.

 Many insurance companies look negatively on a fuse box, mainly for the last two reasons I just stated.
 While beyond the scope of a home inspection, I have heard plenty of stories of insurers demanding electrical systems be upgraded to a modern circuit breaker as a condition of writing a policy on a home.

-It’s not as simple as saying fuses = bad and circuit breakers = good and I could write an essay on this topic.
-In fact, fuses are better at preventing over currents and, while very reliable, circuit breakers are not 100% foolproof.
+It’s not as simple as saying fuses = bad and circuit breakers = good.
+In fact, fuses are better at preventing over currents and, while very reliable, circuit breakers still are not 100% foolproof.
 Our heat pump (installed in 2020) also uses a fuse for one simple reason: they react much faster to a power surge and can protect the unit from catastrophic damage far better.
 This is why a home inspector will recommend an electrician: I’ve said it before, and I will say again that electrical systems can be very dangerous and more complicated than they appear.